5049 NC Hwy. 306 S

 Target Start Date

 Expected Work Hours

-Education: Certificate or Diploma in Welding Technology.
+Education: Associates Degree in Welding Technology.

 Experience: Two years experience that includes SMAW stick, GMAW MiG, GTAW TiG, FCAW flux core, oxyfuel cutting, welding and brazing, GTAW pipe welding, plasma cutting, welding symbols, and shop drawings or an equivalent combination of education and experience.
 Candidate must be a dependable, dedicated professional and highly motivated self-starter.
 Must hold AWS or other nationally recognized credential.
 Must possess excellent oral and written communication skills and proficiency with computer software and learning management systems.
 Must hold a valid North Carolina driver’s license.
 Ability to present a professional teaching presence for theory and practical skills to develop rapport with students, faculty and workforce industry partners.